mnr/writing-wip/kwak-anthology.md

 The puppet froze.
 “I don’t ...
 Robin isn’t ...,”

 “I can get a privacy exemption if necessary,” said Araci.
-“If I have to do that, I’ll include Abundancy and Dakota.
-So, Robin, shall we be real?”
+“So, Robin, shall we be real?”

 The puppet looked away, then made a gesture to pull its face off.
 Araci recognized Robin from Dakota’s videos of Montevideo.

 “I’m trying to stay alive,” said Robin.
 “The explosion was not an accident.
 I stepped out to get us something to eat and when I got back, there were alarms and smoke.
 I took a quick look, then ran.
-Dakota wasn’t moving and whoever caused the explosion might have still been around.”
+Dakota was dead and whoever caused the explosion might have still been around.”

 “Okay.
 You got scared and ran.
 Let’s accept that for now.
 But Dakota had installed a custom circuit board in the oven.
 Wouldn’t that level of tampering with the system cause the explosion?
 Suppose you two brought this on yourselves.”

 “NO. We did not.”
 Robin choked up.
 “Dakota was smart.
 And careful.
 She built in a fail-safe sensor.
 The meal she had in the oven was from a reputable manufacturer.
 It wasn’t like we were cooking meth.”

 “There’s a lot to unpack here,” Araci said.
-“Do you have the schematic?”
+“Do you have the schematic for the circuit board?”

 “I can get it.
 It’s not that remarkable - the board intercepts and logs commands from the meal.
 We were recording the process.
 With enough information we could build open source meals.
 Hestia is tricky about how they make the system work - we were going to open that up to the world.
 What we’re doing is legal, but they heard we were succeeding.
 That’s why they killed Dakota.”